-The drilling of the Rødhette as the primary prospect in licence PL901, commenced in September 2021 with exploration well 7122/6-3 S. It was announced on 11 October 2021 that the well had encountered hydrocarbons in the primary target in the Middle Jurassic Stø Formation.
+Drilling of the Rødhette prospect in licence PL901 in the Barents Sea, commenced in September 2021 with exploration well 7122/6-3 S. It was announced on 11 October 2021 that the well had encountered hydrocarbons in the primary target in the Middle Jurassic Stø Formation.
 The top of the reservoir was reached close to prognosis at a vertical depth of 1,847 meters below sea level with 29 meters of high net-to-gross, moderate to good quality sandstone.
 Data acquired indicated a gas column of approximately 18 meters in the well over an oil rim with a likely oil-water contact at 1,876 meters true vertical depth.

 Preliminary estimates by the operator (Vår) place the size of the discovery between 9 and 12 mmboe recoverable (gross).
 As the Rødhette volumes were at the lower end of pre-drill expectations, assessment of both existing discoveries and additional prospectivity in the area will be needed to understand the commercial development potential of Rødhette through existing regional infrastructure.
 The well was drilled 30 km north of the Goliat field and 5 km south from the Tornerose discovery.